 The full free pattern is written out below.
 For those who’d prefer to print the pattern and take it with you for on-the-go and to markup as you go, you can buy the inexpensive printable PDF from my Etsy and Ravelry shops.
 The PDF is formatted without ads or comments, so it’s easy to read.

-- Bulky weight yarn in two colors.
-I used 2 skeins each of Cloudborn Superwash Merino Bulky but that’s no longer available.
+- #5 bulky weight yarn in two colors – I used 2 skeins each of Cloudborn Superwash Merino Bulky but that’s no longer available.
 Knit Picks Swish Bulky is a great alternative

 - 8.00mm crochet hook*